syspulse/rpc3-proxy/README.md

    - ttl : time to live for one request
    - gc: Garbage collection for expired requests

-- Multiple RPC nodes are supported for load-balancing/failover
+- Multiple RPC nodes Pool:
+   - __lb__ : load-balancing round-robin with periodic retry of failed
+   - __sticky__: stays on healthy node and does not fail-back

 The size of cache is not limited, use `gc` option